unicode-org/message-format-wg/spec/formatting.md

 To resolve the value of a _variable_, its _name_ is used to identify either a local variable, or a variable defined elsewhere.
-If a local variable and an externally defined one use the same name, the local variable takes precedence.

-It is an error for a local variable definition to refer to a local variable that's defined after it in the message.
+It is an error for the right-hand side of a local variable declaration to refer to a local variable that's declared after it in the message.

+Variable names are required to be globally unique.
+That is, for any local variable declaration of the form `let $v = e`:
+* It is an error if `v` is the left-hand side of a local variable declaration that appears before `let $v = e` in the message.
+* It is also an error if `v` is an externally defined variable.

 The resolution of a _variable_ MAY fail if no value is identified for its _name_.
 If this happens, an Unresolved Variable error MUST be emitted.